 The mission statement and values are the why of your brand.
 The tone and voice are the brand's how – how you exhibit those values and how you can express your company's messaging in an authentic, engaging way.

-Medium, an online publishing platform, has a beautifully designed style guide that outlines every element of their brand in great detail.
+Medium has a beautifully designed style guide that outlines every element of their brand in great detail.

 Right off the bat, they highlight their purpose, which will keep employees encouraged about promoting a positive brand.